thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 # ROS Workshop - Tutorial 3 - Turtlesim Testdrive

 ## Overview
 After completing _Tutorial 2 - Install ROS_ , your system is setup.
-You are ready to begin with Turtlesim, a simplistic robot model and simulator that serves as the {\it Hello World of ROS}.
+You are ready to begin with Turtlesim, a simplistic robot model and simulator that serves as the _Hello World of ROS_.
 You can read more about turtlesim [here](http://wiki.ros.org/turtlesim) the ROS wiki.

 ## System Requirements
 **ROS+OS:** This tutorial is intended for a system with ROS Melodic installed on the Ubuntu 18.04 LTS operating system.
 Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
 Versions of ROS are tied to versions of Ubuntu.